No momento, esta página não está disponível em português

 PCI DSS, a global standard adopted by the major card schemes (Mastercard, Visa, JCB, Diners, and American Express), defines a set of technical and operational requirements that when implemented correctly, helps you to protect cardholder data, reduce fraud, and minimize the chances of a data breach resulting from malicious attacks.
 Complying with the requirements helps you to maintain your shopper's trust.

 As mandated by the card schemes, every merchant that accepts credit card payments has to comply with PCI DSS requirements.
-Even though PCI DSS is not part of any law, the standard is applied globally and it comes with significant penalties and costs for organizations that don't comply with the requirements.
+Even though PCI DSS is not part of any law, the standard is applied globally and it comes with significant penalties and costs for organizations that do not comply with the requirements.
 These financial consequences include non-compliance assessment fees, legal costs, and costs for forensic investigations, onsite QSA assessments, and security updates.

 Before you continue, it is important to understand that: